Fairlay/FairlayPublicAPI/README.md

 Cat: is the Category, see A2) for more information.
 0 queries all Categories.

-RunnerAND: All strings provided must be contained in at least one name of one runners of the market.
+RunnerAND: All strings provided must be contained in at least one name of one runner of the market.

-TitleNOT: = None of the strings may appear in the title of the market
+TitleNOT: None of the strings may appear in the title of the market

 Comp:  if not null, must equal the competition's name.

 TypeOr:   Only the Market Types given will be returned.
 If set to null, all market types will be returned.
 See A2) for Market Types